7

 Integration Permission Set

-Salesforce offers integration permission set for specific integrations to modify only a particular permission type by your organization.
+Salesforce provides an integration permission set for specific integrations that modifies only a particular permission type within your organization.
 The editability is based on the straightforward integration’s use case.

 Use case: You connect to the cloud to exchange data with integration partners.
 Integration permission sets define the scope of data access by Salesforce integration-related features and services.
 Depending on the integration features, integration permission sets can: